daria-marczak/devnotes/masteringgit.md

 ### Reverting commits
 We can use `` git revert SHA1``. **Revert does not mean undo**.
 The closest one to it is probably ``reset``.

+## Distributed Workflow

+### Distriubtion models
+There is a centralized model where there is a "blessed" origin that everybody pulls from and pushes to.
+There is also a twist into in: there are only some people that can push to the repo, they are called the maintainers.
+The others are called contributers.
+If they want to push something, they need to ask.
+The pull request is sent to the maintainer and if they deem it OK, the changes will be then pushed to the "blessed" origin.
+This is actually a pull reuest model.
+A third model is a main project with a maintainer, and two subprojects.
+Regular contributors send PRs to a subproject maintainer and they send it to main project maintainer.

+### Branching models
+We call a branch stable when the tip of the branch always contains the working version of the project.
+The integration branch (master) is either stable or unstable, this depends of the project.
+In a project we can also have a branch for releases, where we can keep the branch more stable.
+In some project we can have several release branches.

+If we want to have a commit from one feature branch on another one, we can do the cherry-pick.
+This will copy them on the top of the second branch.
+But it's like a tiny rebase.
+It's not a good solution for merge-based projects.

+One of the way to work with branches is to actually commit fixes on another branch, a third one that could then be merged to the two other branches.
+We then have still two branches but they both contain fixes.

+### Constraints
++ Rebase don't merge / merge, don't rebase – It depends on a project, but of course it should be consistent across the project
++ Only developer X can do Y on branch Z
++ Don't push to a red build (red means the build is broken)
++ Squash a feature to a single commit before you merge it to master
++ And so on

+Those are only some constraints that can appear.
+There are some many diverse constraints it's important to set a model upfront.

+---

+To change the configuration of git, type ``git config --global core.editor nano``.

+If we amend a commit that has been already pushed to the repository, in order to change the file in the repository, we need to use ``git push --force`` for it to change.
+But never use force with shared repository.